Samyak2/website/content/post/08_variance.md

 <!---->
 <!-- ## Go -->

 [^1]: Interestingly, even though Java is a compiled language, it does *not* do monomorphization.
 After compilation, a type parameter in a generic class is replaced with `object`.
 This `object` type can store any object in Java.
 But importantly, primitives (int, long, float, char, etc.) are not objects.
 So you can't really have a fast `Array<int>` in Java.
-You can have an `Array<Integer>`, but values of `Integer` types take 4x more memeory (16 bytes) compared to `int`s (4 bytes).
-So a generic `Array` in Java will always be slower than having specific arrays for each type (an `ArrayInt` for example).
+You can have an `Array<Integer>`, but values of `Integer` types take 4x more memory (16 bytes) compared to `int`s (4 bytes).
+So a generic `Array` in Java will always be slower than specific arrays for each type (an `ArrayInt` for example).
-[^2]: Yes, there is a module in the python standard library named `abc`.
+[^2]: Yes, there is a module in the Python standard library named `abc`.
 In fact, there are two.
 There's the [`abc`](https://docs.python.org/3/library/abc.html) module that helps you define Abstract Base Classes (hence ABC).
 Then there's [`collections.abc`](https://docs.python.org/3/library/collections.abc.html).